 A complimentary mission of the department is to provide service courses for individual and curricular needs of students outside the major, as well as professional and non-professional persons in the region.
 Dietetics and Child and Family Programs improve the quality of life for the individuals and families in the region through public service and research.

 Facilities for teaching and other activities of the academic program include modern classrooms, laboratories and demonstration areas, most located in Gooch Hall.
 Laboratories are equipped with modern equipment, large work centers, and portable demonstration units to facilitate effective learning.

 The Department of Family and Consumer Sciences offers a master of science degree in Family and Consumer Sciences with two options: general family and consumer sciences and dietetics.
 The first option is generalist in nature based on a selected range of comprehensive courses.
 Students under this option may choose an emphasis in child and family studies or remain generalist.
 Graduate assistantships are available.
 The dietetics option incorporates a Dietetic Internship Program in Dietetics (DI).
-(The Dietetic Internship Program at the University of Tennessee, Martin has been placed on probationary status by the Accreditation Council for Education in Nutrition and Dietetics [ACEND]).
+(The Dietetic Internship Program at the University of Tennessee, Martin is accredited by the Accreditation Council for Education in Nutrition and Dietetics [ACEND]).
 The DI offers graduates of didactic programs in dietetics a post-baccalaureate, clinically based practicum.
 Students completing the DI portion of option two are eligible to take the examination that leads to becoming a registered dietitian (R.D).
 This option incorporates the DI practicum into an advanced degree program which will lead to a M.S. degree.

 See the career opportunities of Family & Consumer Sciences